Sexual abuse scandal overshadows Women's Afrobasket

 Seven FMBB officials have been suspended, including the junior women's team coach, Amadou Bamba, who is currently in jail awaiting trial for offences he denies.

-"An institutionalised acceptance of the abuse of players exists within the FMBB and neither action now effort has been attempted to recognise or correct this," the damning report stated.
+"An institutionalised acceptance of the abuse of players exists within the FMBB and neither action nor effort has been attempted to recognise or correct this," the damning report stated.

 The abuse aside, the report carried out by Richard McLaren, who oversaw the inquiry into Russian doping in athletics, also outlined how hard it has been for victims, many in their teens, to be heard.

-Not only were their cultural taboos about speaking, players feared for their safety, place and retribution while also having never been advised of their rights.
+Not only were there cultural taboos about speaking, players feared for their safety, place in the team and retribution while also having never been advised of their rights.

 Those brave enough to actually speak met denial, neglect, intimidation and cover-ups.